 The Admission Committee evaluates applicants to determine if they have the qualifications and commitment needed to succeed in our rigorous academic environment.
-With an average acceptance rate of 80%, Neumont students are dedicated and driven tech-geeks.
-On average, students who enrolled in Fall 2015 had a cumulative high school GPA of 3.21, an average composite ACT score of 24, and/or an average combined math and reading SAT score of 1100.
+With an average acceptance rate of 83%, Neumont students are dedicated and driven tech-geeks.
+On average, students who enrolled in the fall of 2017 had a cumulative high school GPA of 3.07, an average composite ACT score of 24, and/or an average combined math and reading SAT score of 1107.
 The Committee relies heavily on academic achievements, such as standardized test score (ACT and/or SAT) and cumulative high school GPA, to assess an applicant.

 To ensure your application is an accurate reflection of your qualifications, please remember to: